 Here, a new, simpler style of Christianity emerged.
 Its emphasis on individual spirituality led to the printing of the Bible and other religious books in the vernacular languages of the different nations.
 It would also open the way to greater value being given to personal choice.
 This would become a defining feature of Western civilization, and amongst other things would open the way to the rise of the secular society which we know today.

-This was the Age of Reason, the Enlightenment.
-Nowhere was its effects more clear felt than in politics – first, in political thought, and then in the practice of government.
+This movement went by several names: the Age of Reason, the Enlightenment, the Scientific Revolution.
+Its effects were felt in philosophy, economics, medicine and science, and in politics – first, in political thought, and then in the practice of government.
 More rational foundations for governing were sought, and, once this thinking had penetrated the courts of Europe, more rational ways of governing countries were put into practice.
-The reforms of such “enlightened despots” as Louis XIV in France Peter the Great and Catherine the Great in Russia, Frederick the Great in Germany, and other monarchs, were the fruits of this thinking.
-They created more efficient governing machines by giving more power to bureaucrats appointed on merit instead of hereditary aristocrats, and applying rational thinking to the problems of administration.
+The reforms of such “enlightened despots” as Louis XIV in France, Peter the Great and Catherine the Great in Russia, Frederick the Great in Germany, and other monarchs, were the fruits of this thinking.
+They created more efficient governing machines by giving more power to bureaucrats appointed on merit, instead of hereditary aristocrats, and applying rational thinking to the problems of administration.

 In all this, popular democracy was not high on the agenda.
 However, in certain Protestant countries, especially Holland and Britain, long-standing trends had been at work limiting the power of the monarch and placing more power in the hands of elected representatives of the people (albeit only a small proportion of the people were actually able to vote).
 By the end of the 17th century the Dutch Estates and English (later British) Parliament had become the seat of sovereignty in these two nations.

 It is no coincidence that these two countries had the most advanced economies in Europe.
-During the 17th century their overseas trade had multiplied many times over (sadly, much of it at the expense of millions of enslaved Africans taken to the Americas to work on plantations there), and both of them had acquired trading settlements and colonies in North America, the West India, the coast of Africa and the East Indies.
+During the 17th century their overseas trade had multiplied many times over (sadly, much of it in the Atlantic Slave Trade, in which millions of enslaved Africans were taken to the Americas to work on plantations), and both of them had acquired trading settlements and colonies in North America, the West India, the coast of Africa and the East Indies.
 At home, agricultural improvements had boosted their farming, and better roads and canals were constructed to lubricate the wheels of trade and industry.
 Innovations such as joint-stock companies (above all the great east India Companies), national banks, stock exchanges and patent protection had eased the financing of commercial expansion, and the first booms and busts were soon causing excitement – the “tulip mania” of Holland and the South Sea Bubble in Britain.
 The modern world was fast approaching.

 Holland, Britain and France were long-term rivals for overseas trade and empire.
-In North America, the Caribbean, the coast of Africa and the East, they fought each other for strategic advantage.
+In North America and the Caribbean, and along the coasts of India and the East Indies, they fought each other for strategic advantage.
 Out of this rivalry grew a new kind of fighting force, the oceanic navy.
-Britain’s navy eventually emerged as the most effective of these, and through her sea power Britain would build one of the largest empire that world history has ever seen (the only possible rivals, by different measures, are the Mongol empire and Qing dynasty China).
+Britain’s navy eventually emerged as the most effective of these, and through her sea power Britain would build one of the largest empires that world history has ever seen (the only possible rivals, by different measures, are the Mongol empire and Qing dynasty China).

 One by-product of this global rivalry was the discovery by Europeans of the southern landmasses of Australia and New Zealand, together with many much smaller Pacific islands.
 Although about as far east as it is possible to travel, Australia and New Zealand (and, on a smaller scale, Hawaii) were to become integral parts of “Western” civilization.